 You can use Nikon's SnapBridge app to operate some of the camera's functions through your phone, as well as transferring files directly to your phone.
 However, the settings included in the app are limited, and once connected, you can't change anything on the camera itself.

 The Nikon Z f uses the same backside-illuminated 24.5-megapixel full-frame sensor found in the Nikon Z 6II but adds the latest EXPEED 7 processor found in the Nikon Z 8 and Nikon Z 9.
 It's advertised to offer significantly faster processing speeds than older generations and uses 'Deep Learning' technology, according to Nikon.
-With that comes more sophisticated subject detection in autofocus, the same '3D Tracking' mode found on the Z 9 and Z 8, and an expanded ISO range, with a 64,000 native max ISO and 204,800 extended ISO, along with more efficient image processing.
+With that comes more sophisticated subject detection in autofocus, that is, the same '3D Tracking' mode found on the Z 9 and Z 8, and an expanded ISO range, with a 64,000 native max ISO and 204,800 extended ISO, along with more efficient image processing.

 The Nikon Z f has a range of continuous shooting options.
 In its 'Continuous L' drive mode, you can choose from between 1 fps and 7 fps.
 There's also a 'Continuous H' and 'Continuous H (extended)' option, but the speeds you get using each will vary depending on your settings.
 According to Nikon, you'll get the following approximate speeds: